 - Financial Ratios

 The list is virtually endless.
 In fact, each sector has different metrics.
 For example:

 |For a retail Industry:||For an Oil and Gas Industry:|

-Over the next few chapters we will understand how to read the basic financial statements, as published in the annual report.
-As you may know, the financial statement is the source for all the number crunching as required in the analysis of quantitative aspects.
+Over the next few chapters, we will understand how to read the basic financial statements, as published in the annual report.
+As you may know, the financial statement is the source for all the number-crunching required to analyse quantitative aspects.

 Key takeaways from this chapter:

 - The quantitative aspects involve analyzing numeric data.
-The financial statements are the important source of finding the quantitative data.
+The financial statements are an important source of finding quantitative data.